networkwithoutborders/Long-Range-Surveillance/README.md

 <br>

 >  Pro Tip
-> 1. Press 'q' to release the connected suveillance device from capturing input for the selected module / feature
+>     Press 'q' to release the connected suveillance device from capturing input for the selected module / feature
-> 2. Press 'Esc' to close the GUI